Geckinator/AIDAO/Oracle/readme.txt

 Check the package.json for dependencies

-to install new dependencies use npm install <package> -save
+to install **new** dependencies use npm install <package> -save ( any dependency that makes it into the node script should be installed)